compromise-evident/WhatNext/README.md

 --------------------------------------------------------------------------------
 ## SigEmerge
 Control computer circuitry as if antennas to network & broadcast, and pickup keystrokes using custom radios.
+(This is of course to demonstrate possible capabilities, warn, protect those born against their will.
+Defense only!)

 --------------------------------------------------------------------------------
 ## groupdocOTP